LaisColetta/pands_project/README.md

 I have started researching for this project on march 26th and decided to create a jupyter notebook to describe each step while analysing the data.
 There are many sources on the internet that discuss about iris dataset, but most of them are focused on machine learning.
 It has been a very interesting journey learning data analysis using python and understanding the modules that have to be imported to improve the graphs readability.

-21/04 - Organise code VS code
-22/04 - Organise code VS code
-26/04 - Organise ReadMe
-27/04 - Add plots if necessary and explanation on both, code and 28/04
+26/04- Finish other analysis
+27/04 - Write conclusion
+28/04 - Finish Read me and analysis.py
-29/04
+29/04 - reviewing and exporting

 Summary and conclusions